Summer is pretty much over, let's face it.

 This is your last chance to see the city and its amber-colored foliage before it's too cold to keep your hands on the handlebars.
 If you don't want to go it alone, there are several tours you can take, including Bike New York, which does local tours and a holiday lights excursion, Get Up and Ride that hits the Brooklyn waterfront and lower Manhattan and Central Park's own bike tour.

-When it gets colder, it may be more difficult to brave the weather, but right now there are festivals to head to, including Anime NYC in November and the Festival of Song in December.
+When it gets colder, it may be more difficult to brave the weather, but right now there are festivals to head to, including Hot Jazz Festival in September and the New York Pizza Festival in November.
 Don't miss out.

 Catch beautiful leaves along Staten Island's Greenbelt